 CRITERIA JUDGEMENT EVIDENCE COMMENTS AND QUERIES Is the incremental cost small relative to the benefits?
-No Probably Uncertain Probably Yes Varies no yes We are uncertain about whether the desirable effects are large relative to the undesirable effects.
-In addition, the resources required are relatively large.
-ACCEPTABILITY Is the option acceptable to most stakeholders?
-No Probably Uncertain Probably Yes Varies no yes A systematic review of task-shifting in midwifery programmes (Colvin 2012) did not identify any studies that evaluated the acceptability of tubal ligation when performed by midwives.
+No Probably Uncertain Probably Yes Varies no yes Uncertain as there is insufficient evidence on effectiveness ACCEPTABILITY Is the option acceptable to most stakeholders?
+No Probably Uncertain Probably Yes Varies no yes D D D D D D D A systematic review of task-shifting in midwifery programmes (Colvin 2012) did not identify any studies that evaluated the acceptability of vasectomy when performed by midwives.
 We are therefore uncertain about the acceptability of this intervention to key stakeholders.
-Indirect evidence: For other midwife-delivered interventions, the same review suggests the following: • Midwives and their supervisors and trainers generally felt midwives had no problem learning new medical information and practicing new clinical techniques (moderate certainty evidence).
-Midwives may also be motivated by being "upskilled" as it can potentially lead to increased status, promotion opportunities and increased job satisfaction (moderate certainty evidence). • However, midwives may be unwilling to take on tasks that requires them to move beyond obstetric care, such as tasks related to family planning and sexual health, possibly because this is not viewed as part of their role and may entail an increased workload (moderate certainty evidence) • Doctors may be skeptical about the extension of midwifery roles in obstetric care, although doctors who worked closely with midwives tended to have better attitudes towards them (low certainty evidence) • A lack of clarity in roles and responsibilities between midwives and other health worker cadres, as well as status and power differences may also lead to poor working relationships and 'turf battles' (moderate certainty evidence).
-A review of country case studies of task shifting for family planning (Polus 2012b), which mainly included LHW programmes, appreciate the use of female health workers in the delivery of contraceptives.
-However, the review also suggests that some health workers may introduce their own criteria when determining who should receive contraceptives, including criteria tied to the recipient's marital status and age.
-Other factors that may affect the uptake of the intervention are primarily tied to the contraceptives themselves rather than the use of specific typ FEASIBILITY Is the option feasible to implement?
-No Probably Uncertain Probably Yes Varies no yes The interventions require relatively well-equipped facilities, including access to surgical instruments, surgical facility and resuscitation equipment.
-In addition, changes to norms or regulations may be needed to allow midwives to perform tubal ligation.
+Indirect evidence: For other midwife-delivered interventions, the same review suggests the following: Midwives and their supervisors and trainers generally felt midwives had no problem learning new medical information and practicing new clinical techniques (moderate certainty evidence).
+Midwives may also be motivated by being "upskilled" as it can potentially lead to increased status, promotion opportunities and increased job satisfaction (moderate certainty evidence).
+However, midwives may be unwilling to take on tasks that requires them to move beyond obstetric care, such as tasks related to family planning and sexual health, possibly because this is not viewed as part of their role and may entail an increased workload (moderate certainty evidence) Doctors may be skeptical about the extension of midwifery roles in obstetric care, although doctors who worked closely with midwives tended to have better attitudes towards them (low certainty evidence) A lack of clarity in roles and responsibilities between midwives and other health worker cadres, as well as status and power differences may also lead to poor working relationships and 'turf battles' (moderate certainty evidence).
+A review of country case studies of task shifting for family planning (Polus 2012b), which mainly included LHW programmes, suggests that some health workers may introduce their own criteria when determining who should receive contraceptives, including criteria tied to the recipient's marital status and age.
+Other factors that may affect the uptake of the intervention are primarily tied to the contraceptives themselves rather than the use of specific types of health workers, including a lack of kn FEASIBILITY Is the option feasible to implement?
+No Probably Uncertain Probably Yes Varies no yes □ □ □ □ □ The interventions require relatively well-equipped facilities, including access to surgical instruments, surgical facility and resuscitation equipment.
+In addition, changes to norms or regulations may be needed to allow midwives to perform vasectomy.
 Training and regular supervision is also needed, and adequate referral to a higher level of care for further management may be necessary.
 However, a systematic review (Colvin 2012) suggests that ongoing support, training and supervision was often insufficient in midwife taskshifting programmes (moderate certainty evidence).
 Annex: page 20 (Colvin 2012)